emchin/Hack-School-Notes/Part_1.md

 The `alt` attribute asks for an alternate text to display if the computer cannot load or find the image.
 Unlike the `src` attribute, the `alt` attribute is not necessary to display an image; however, it is a good attribute to include for accessibility reasons or in case the user has slow wi-fi and can't load an image.

 Here's an example of the `<img` element.

 `<img src="image.jpg" alt="the thing didn't load" />`

 ##### `<a>` element

 The `<a>` element creates a link.
 It has the end tag `</a`.

 This element requires one attribute `href`.
-The `href` attribute asks for a reference link (where you will go if you click on the link).
+The `href` attribute asks for a reference link (the destination, if you click on the link).
 Usually, you can copy-paste a URL for this attribute.
+Or you can also give a file name as a destination (see example).

 The text contained between the two `<a>` tags will serve as your link.

-`<a href="other-site.html">The text that shows up</a>`
+`<a href="other-site.html">Click on this to go to the link!</a>`

 ##### `<h>` element